 Aside from that, anything that changes the position of your hips a lot or permanently will create lots of stress in your erector spinae and may lead to tender and trigger points.

-For example limping or sitting on your wallet will tilt your hip, bend your spine and thus influence its corresponding muscles.
+For example, limping or sitting on your wallet will tilt your hip, bend your spine and thus influence its corresponding muscles.

 Feeling the lateral tract of this muscle will be no problem for you.

-Massage of this muscle is done best with a massage ball.
+The massage is done best with a massage ball.

 For navigational issues, I recommend using the muscle picture at the top of the site.
 It will help with deciding on where to massage.